Searching for ways to beef up your online security? Don’t want anyone snooping on your private information? Don’t know what a VPN is?

 These are also a type of record but they only store the metadata about a user’s connection.
 They don’t store any information about internet usage.

 So what data gets recorded in connection logs?

-Well, it depends on the Virtual Private Network service provider.
+Well, it depends on the VPN provider.

 Some record more than others.
-Most of the time though, Virtual Private Network service providers will record information such as the time a user connected to their network and for how long the session lasted.
+Most of the time though, VPN providers will record information such as the time a user connected to their network and for how long the session lasted.
 They might also record how often a user connects to their servers.
 As you can probably imagine, most users are totally fine with VPN providers keeping this information in their logs.

-Does A VPN Make You Safe
+Does a VPN Make You Safe?

 Reputable VPN services will grant users a great amount of privacy.
-Users who connect to the internet via a Virtual Private Network service are protected against most surveillance programs.
+Users who connect to the internet via a VPN are protected against most surveillance programs.
 These are mostly carried out by government agencies and ISPs.

 Nobody can know what you’re doing online.

 So what if you want to take this opportunity and download illegal media?

 First of all, you shouldn’t do that.
 But if you do, a VPN will hide your activity.
 That’s just the way they work.
 Not that they actually want you to engage in copyright violation or any other type of illegal activity.